Samantha Freeze

 Human rights Refugees

-Sami joined Leigh Day as a paralegal in 2019.
-She trained in the Human Rights department acting for vulnerable adults in the Court of Protection, bereaved families at Inquests, and former children in foster care to obtain redress under the Human Rights Act.
-She completed her training in the International Group Claims department with a focus on environmental litigation and modern slavery.
+Sami is a solicitor in the International Department specialising in UK and international human rights litigation, modern slavery claims, and environmental nuisance disputes.
+She trained in the Human Rights Department, representing vulnerable adults in the Court of Protection, bereaved families at inquests, and former children in foster care pursuing redress under the Human Rights Act.
+She later completed her training in the International Group Claims Department with a focus on large-scale environmental and modern slavery cases.

-Sami was also part of the legal team who obtained a landmark judgment on jurisdiction and parent company liability, in the case of Lungowe & Others v Vedanta Resources Limited & Konkola Copper Mines which involved alleged environmental pollution in Zambia.
+Sami was also part of the legal team that secured a landmark judgment on jurisdiction and parent company liability in Lungowe & Others v Vedanta Resources Limited & Konkola Copper Mines, concerning alleged environmental pollution in Zambia.
+The decision has had significant implications for transnational human rights and environmental litigation.

-Prior to joining Leigh Day, Sami worked in refugee resettlement in Canada and the Middle East.
+Before joining Leigh Day, Sami worked in refugee resettlement programmes in Canada and the Middle East.

-She speaks Spanish, French, Portuguese, and Levantine Arabic.
-She is a member of the LGBTQ+ Committee.
+She speaks Spanish, French, Portuguese, and Levantine Arabic, and is a member of the LGBTQ+ Committee.

 Blog Post